Walking - Benefits

 Improved capability to control body weight

 Your body weight reflects the balance between the calories you take in as food and the calories you expend through your normal daily physical activities in life.
-Walking for 30 minutes covers a distance of 2.0 to 2.5 km and burns about 125 calories (520 kiloJoules).
+Walking for 30 minutes at a brisk pace covers a distance of 2.0 to 2.5 km and burns about 125 calories (520 kiloJoules).
 This amount may not seem like much, but if you walked five days a week within one year you would burn over 32,000 calories which would burn off more than 5 kg of fat.
-Moreover, the latest scientific evidence shows that you would derive even greater benefits from walking if you burned a minimum of 2000 calories per week by walking (about 8 hours a week, spread throughout the week).

 Improved mental health

 Walking, particularly when walking with good company and in pleasant surroundings, reduces depression and anxiety.
-Walkers also tend to be good sleepers.
+Walkers also tend to have better sleep.